javalin/website/_posts/tutorials/2019-07-31-simple-frontends-with-javalin-and-vue.md

 This is pretty similar to our user-overview, but since this is a dynamic route, we have to ask our router what the current user-id is.
-JavalinVue includes path parameters and query parameters on `$javalin` by default, and also has an optional state parameter we will look at later.\\
+JavalinVue includes path parameters and query parameters on `$javalin` by default (it also has an optional state parameter we will look at later).

-For now, let's finish up our views with `/src/main/resources/vue/views/not-found.vue`:
+Let's finish up our views with `/src/main/resources/vue/views/not-found.vue`:

 {% raw %}```html
 <template id="not-found">